-In just a few weeks, it will be difficult to think about much more than holiday treatment promotions and special retail offerings for gift giving.
-Yet before you know it, you’ll be ringing in 2015 at your spa or massage practice; and to make sure it is as successful or even better than 2014, you need to plan now.
+It won't be easy to think about much more than holiday treatment promotions and special retail offerings for gift giving in just a few weeks.
+Yet before you know it, you’ll be ringing in 2015 at your spa or massage practice, and to make sure it is as successful or even better than 2014, you need to plan now.
 The process of writing your annual business plan helps you focus and prioritize activities so that you have a clear direction and goals for the New Year.

-Your annual plan doesn’t need to be long but it should set goals and benchmarks for performance, and they need to be realistic.
-Unrealistic goals about revenue, new client acquisition or additional services you want to offer can lead to increased overhead followed by damaging cash flow.
+Your annual plan doesn’t need to belong, but it should set goals and benchmarks for performance, and they need to be realistic.
+Unrealistic goals about revenue, new client acquisition, or additional services you want to offer can increase overhead, followed by damaging cash flow.

 Get Your Team Involved

 Include your team in the planning process.
-They can be helpful in pointing out areas that could use improvement.
+They can help point out areas that could use improvement.
 Here are some questions to pose to your team individually or in a group meeting:

-- What part of the business demonstrated the most growth opportunity?
-What are steps to maintain momentum?
+What part of the business demonstrated the most growth opportunity?
+What are the steps to maintain momentum?

-- What are the metrics to use to measure the success of your spa or massage practice over the coming year?
+What metrics to use to measure your spa or massage practice's success over the coming year?

 Assess The Market and Your Offering